-Writing is one of the use-aids in a classroom and at home which can be elevated to a teaching and learning aid.
-As such, it is a very important aid in the learning event, without which the pupils cannot manage.
-As soon as the pupils are verbally prepared for a piece of work, they must be given the opportunity to exercise it.
-It is the task of a teacher to motivate the pupils with respect to the use of writing.
-Through the enthusiastic intervention of a teacher, the pupils must view a task as a challenge, as a problem which must be solved.
+Writing is one of the use-aids in the classroom and at home that can be elevated to a teaching and learning aid.
+As such it is a very important aid in the learning event without which the pupils cannot manage.
+As soon as the pupils are verbally prepared for a particular piece of work they must be given the opportunity to exercise it.
+It is the task of the teacher to motivate the pupils with respect to the use of writing.
+Through the enthusiastic intervention of the teacher the pupils must view a particular task as a challenge, as a problem that must be solved.
 This means that the pupils, with the help of existing knowledge, but not by a blind application of it, must proceed to doing written work in their exercise books.
-By making use of their exercise books, it is possible to actualize the independent thinking activities of the pupils.
-To use writing, it is necessary that the pupils implement certain use-aids such as desks, compasses, pencils, pens, and rulers which then make the learning act possible.
+By making use of their exercise books it is possible to actualize the independent thinking activities of the pupils.
+To use writing it is necessary that the pupils implement certain use-aids such as desks, compasses, pencils, pens and rulers that then make the learning act possible.